Quasa

 “I don’t like what’s happening in the industry, and I don’t like what it’s doing to artists,” Cuda continued.
 “We’re not going to be introducing any generative AI into our products.”

-Procreate's AI dissension separates it from other design and graphics companies, like Adobe and Figma, that have chosen to embrace generative AI tools.
-And based on the responses online?
-The company's hardline turn away from broader industry trends is resonating with its artist-driven user base.
+Procreate’s stance sets it apart from other design and graphics companies, such as Adobe and Figma, that have chosen to embrace generative AI tools.
+Online responses suggest the company’s firm position resonates strongly with its artist-driven user base.

-"This is leadership," one commenter reponded.
-"This is an innovator."
+“This is leadership,” one commenter responded.
+“This is an innovator.”

 We’re never going there.
 Creativity is made, not generated.